 - Place the baking sheet in the oven.
 Cook for 30-45 minutes, stirring the marijuana flower every 10 minutes or so.

-- Once the marijuana starts to darker in color, remove the baking sheet from the oven and set aside to let the activated flower cool.
+- Once the marijuana starts to darken in color, remove the baking sheet from the oven and set aside to let the activated flower cool.

 - Use the grinder or a food processor to coarsely grind the flower.
 Store the cannabis in an airtight container until ready to use.

 Once your cannabis is decarboxylated, you can consume it in a number of ways.
-Because the cannabinoids and terpenes have been preserved in the decarboxylation process since we used low heat, you can still vape and smoke your marijuana.
-Some even promote decarbing marijuana before vaping and even smoking it.
+As long as you use low heat throughout the decarboxylation process, the cannabinoids and terpenes will be preserved.
+Therefore, you can still vape and smoke your marijuana and get the desired effects.
+Some have even encouraged marijuana users to decarb marijuana before vaping or smoking it for the best possible experience.

-Your decarboxylated cannabis can also be used to infuse recipes with marijuana or make cannabutter.
-You can find our cannabutter recipe on our Cannabis 101 page.
+While you can smoke or vape it, your decarboxylated cannabis can also be used to infuse recipes with marijuana or make cannabutter.
+Cannabutter is very useful in creating a variety of different types of edibles, and you can find our cannabutter recipe on our Cannabis 101 page.
 You can also use your decarbed cannabis to create cannabis tinctures.
+When it comes to decarboxylated cannabis, the possibilities are practically endless!